paterit/django-microservice-template/README.md

 # README #

-It is a django template for django-admin [startproject](https://docs.djangoproject.com/en/1.10/ref/django-admin/#startproject) command that provides you contenerized ([docker](https://www.docker.com/)) sets of components cooperating toghether which should allow you to focus mainly on the code having all devops stuff ready to improve.
+It is a Django template for django-admin [startproject](https://docs.djangoproject.com/en/1.10/ref/django-admin/#startproject) command that provides you containerized ([docker](https://www.docker.com/)) sets of components cooperating together which should allow you to focus mainly on the code having all devops stuff ready to improve.
-This project aims to be python centric, although there are some tools where good python replacement does not exit.
+This project aims to be python centric, although there are some tools where good python replacement does not exist.
 Yet.

 Currently available components to build your services:
 - Relational DB: [Postgresql](https://www.postgresql.org/)